difference between a tuxedo and a suit

 A suit is a more versatile option than a tuxedo, appropriate for a wide range of occasions, from weddings to job interviews.
 Suits come in a variety of styles, colors, and fabrics, but they all share the same basic elements: a jacket and matching pants.

-See also difference between median and average
+See also difference between heterotrophic and autotrophic nutrition

 Suits can be worn with a variety of shirt and tie combinations, making them a more flexible choice.
 The shoes worn with a suit can vary depending on the occasion and the color of the suit.